 Looking for a small garden tree?
 Small trees are an important element to creating a coherent garden design; they also ensure your garden is private and that it looks beautiful throughout the year.
 And, with so many unusual (but low-maintenance) dwarf tree varieties out there, there really is no reason to rule out trees if your garden is small.
 We have selected the best small trees for compact outdoor spaces that deliver on both visual impact and ease of care.

 Need more small garden ideas once you've finished reading?
-Check out our hub page.
+Check out our dedicated page.